PerrinAntonin/SelfDrivingCar/README.md

 # SelfDrivingCar

-My First real project using deep learning using Udacity's.
+My First real project using deep learning using Tensorflow and keras with a convolutional neural networks

 ![](vid/video.gif)